 My sister’s quivering recorded voice apologized for disrupting our vacation and urged me to call immediately, no matter what time.
 Goosebumps crept up my arms as I sank into the bed and clutched the photo of my mother and me.
 That’s when I knew: Mom wasn’t in the emergency room, where she’d landed years before after collapsing in the shower; she wasn’t being rushed into surgery, either.
 No, Mom had died.
 I didn’t need Wendy to tell me.

-The next ten days of our Canary Island trip are a blur.
-I remember feeling numb and wondering if we should leave Spain and fly to Boston, but there was little left to do there, as funeral home arrangements had already been planned and pre-paid, and Wendy offered to follow up.
+The next ten days of our Canary Island trip were a blur.
+I remember feeling numb and wondering if we should leave Spain and fly to Boston, but there was little left to do there, as funeral home arrangements had already been planned and prepaid.
 I also knew that my mother had wanted me to go on with my life and be happy.
 The last coherent thing she had said to me during a lucid moment in the nursing home chapel had been: “I want you to have a good life, Linda.”
 It had taken all her energy to utter those words, and I owed it to her to honor them.

 During the remainder of our stay, I spent a lot of time on the balcony, watching and listening to the canaries and writing in my journal.
 Recalling my mother’s “Carrie Canary” nickname, I imagined her now soaring above with my father, whom she’d deeply mourned and missed since his sudden death fourteen years earlier.
-I even noticed two canaries kissing in a palm tree outside the dining hall on what was my father’s birthday (photo, left).
+I even noticed two canaries kissing in a palm tree outside the dining hall the next day on what was my father’s birthday (above photo).